 With loads of details on the destinations she desired to see most and a thirst to explore the world, in 1985, at the age of 17, Yolanda found herself on the island of Mykonos where she remembers thinking “this place is paradise.”
 Arriving back home, she worked hard until she saved enough money to get back to Greece.
 Yolanda fell in love with the country, so much so, that she spent a school semester in Kalymnos, before going on to study modern Greek in college.

-After completing her studies and still yearning to see as much of the globe as possible, Yolanda’s vast knowledge of magazines, her innate sense of style, and incomparable vision brought upon plenty of editorial work, before landing a “dream role” as Creative Director of Condé Nast Traveler, where she spent years taking the publication to new heights.
+After completing her studies and still yearning to see as much of the globe as possible, Yolanda’s vast knowledge of magazines, her innate sense of style, and her incomparable vision brought upon plenty of editorial work, before landing a “dream role” as Creative Director of Condé Nast Traveler, where she spent years taking the publication to new heights.

 Today, this illustrious traveller, who has inspired hundreds of thousands of people around the globe to pack their bags and journey to some of the most beautiful parts of the world, is the founder of a stunning quarterly travel magazine YOLO Journal, designed for those with “great curious minds, wanting to find the most authentic experiences.”